AndreiCiu/Virtual_Vocal_Assistant_Romanian_Multilingual/README.md

 Please read carefully the instructions within comments in the code.
 The program runs ok in Pycharm and VScode, others maybe but I didn't check.
 The program runs ok even as a standalone app+when some simple GUI were added.

+I hope I could help.
-For any questions or help in the project, please contact me: 'https://www.linkedin.com/in/andrei-ciuca-34b69a21b/'
+For any questions or help in the project, please contact me: 'https://www.linkedin.com/in/andrei-ciuca-34b69a21b/'.